 • Regional service agencies

-• Developmental disability providers
+• Developmental disability providers transitioning to aging-capable models

 Alignment with Public Policy Frameworks